daxum/SGIS-Engine/README.md

 	* [glm](https://glm.g-truc.net)
 	* [bullet](https://github.com/bulletphysics/bullet3) (Must be built with multithreading enabled)
 	* [Freetype2](https://www.freetype.org/)

+	In addition, OpenGl and Vulkan support are both needed (these will be configurable later, but for now you must have both).

 2. From the top of the repository, do:

 	`cd src`